 - scar tissue buildup on the eye

 - a scratch or cut on the cornea (corneal abrasion)

 - blood vessels growing over the front of the cornea (pannus)

 These conditions could result in decreased vision or blindness.
 The risks to your eye health increase with the use of non-prescription contacts, including costume lenses.
 Get in touch with your eye doctor immediately if you experience eye pain, itching, excess tearing, diminished sight or other signs of damage.

-A great alternative to contact lenses is Visian ICL (implantable contact lens or permanent contact lens), which uses a biocompatible lens made up of collagen that naturally occurs in the body.
+A great alternative to contact lenses is EVO ICL (implantable contact lens or permanent contact lens), which uses a biocompatible lens made up of collagen that naturally occurs in the body.
 This works in harmony with your natural eye to correct vision.

 How many hours is it safe to wear contact lenses?

 Although this will vary from one person to another, it is generally not a good idea to wear contacts from bell to bell.
 Many eye experts recommend not putting in contacts until after you get ready in the morning because showering with contact lenses in is considered unsafe.
 Many patients will put them in just before driving to work.
 While some patients wear contacts until just before bed, switching to glasses earlier in the evening allows your eyes to rest and recover from the stress of contact lens wear.